arihantjain97/sgdev-smartai-poc/app/vault/EDG.v1/templates/about_company.md

 User context: {{user_prompt}}

 ---
+## Situation
+Describe the current company context and business environment.

+## Complication
+Explain the challenges and opportunities the company faces.

+## Question
+What are the key questions about the company's capabilities and market position?

+## Answer
+Present the company's strengths, activities, and market position.

 ## Year of Incorporation
 Summarise the company's incorporation year and age using the company registry document. {{#labels.registry}}Prefer [source:{{labels.registry}}].{{/labels.registry}}